ilonafan/mvitv2/README.md

 ## Visualization

-To visualize the resultant embeddings of your model, you can first perform test and set the Task as t-sne and save the output csv file.
+To visualize the resultant embeddings of your model, you can first perform test and set the TASK to TSNE and save the output csv file.

 Here is an example:
 ```bash